 REF: Stewart (2007) "Why Beauty is Truth: a History of Symmetry"

 REF: "..now came a tremendous change, which, unfolding itself slowly like a scroll through many months, promised an abiding torment" - Thomas de Quincey (1821) 'Confessions of an English Opium-Eater'Contentment comes in situations where almost everything nicely matches expectations.
 There needs to be a little non-matching for the system to rise to consciousness.
-And when contentment can't be found, we can create artificial contentment through the comforting correctness of ritual.
-The content of a particular ritual is not important, what matters, of course, is that it matches what is expected.
-We put an awful lot of energy into rituals of all sorts.
-Often without naming them as such.
+And when contentment can't be found, we can create artificial contentment through the comforting correctness of familiarity, ritual and normality.